 - Applying to the ATO for a tax adjustment at the beginning of each financial year might make funding the property more manageable.
 For example, if your initial calculations indicate that you would receive a tax refund of about $3000 on your investment property at the end of the year, a tax adjustment will mean that your employer will take $60 a week less tax out of your pay, which could make the difference between being able to afford the property or not.

-- Consider asking me about free RP Data suburb or property reports on where to find affordable and budget properties in Australia and those areas that provide the best rental returns and capital growth.
+- Consider looking at Terry Ryder’s Cheapies with Prospects report or reports by Residex on where to find affordable and budget properties in Australia and those areas that provide the best rental returns.